andrewdavidmackenzie/pigg/README.md

 A headless binary that is only built on RaspberryPi and that has no UI.

 ## Building and Running
+### Pre-requisites
+Install docker or podman and "cross" for cross compiling rust on your host for the Raspberry Pi.

 ### Building for Pi
 We use "cross" to cross compile for Raspberry Pi from Linux or macOS.
 Use "make pibuild" make target.